thomas-bornschlegel/AndroidRemoteSlideshow/README.md

 Step by step tutorial
 ---

+This step by step tutorial is written for a setup that consists of a PC as the server and two Nooks as the client.
+You can find the .APK files that need to be installed on the Nook and the .JAR-file that has to be run on the PC in the directory "CompiledCode" of this repository.

 1. Find out the IP of your wireless adapter:
 Run ipconfig on the command line to obtain the IPv4-Address (neccessary for step 4).
 It will print something like this: